brain-link/scanhub/README.md

 We appreciate it if the issue is updated with the actual solution approach during development.
 This documentation step might be helpful when working on similar or related issues.

-When you start working on an issue, please create a new branch which follows the naming convention `<ID>-short-name`.
+When you start working on an issue, please create a new branch according to the following naming convention.

+    Branch name: <ID>-short-name

 The `<ID>` refers to the ID of the related issue and `short-name` is a short expression for the title of the issue.
 Please link the branch to the issue, as soon as you start working on it.